Harold Castro: Kansas City Royals

 On January 18, 2025, Castro signed a minor league contract with the Kansas City Royals.
 He received an invitation to spring training and began the season with the Triple-A Omaha Storm Chasers.
 Castro made 101 appearances split between the rookie-level Arizona Complex League Royals and Triple-A Omaha Storm Chasers, hitting a combined .303/.353/.531 with 21 home runs, 65 RBI, and eight stolen bases.
 Castro was released by the Royals organization on September 30.

+Kia Tigers

+On December 24, 2025, Castro signed a one-year, $1 million contract with the Kia Tigers of the KBO League.

 Personal life

 Castro is married and has a son.